datatrail-jhu/02_googlecloud/manuscript/10_slack.md

 C) via invitation by e-mail from the workspace
 o) By searching on the Internet
 o) This is not possible.
-o) By just using the URL and joining directly
+o) By just searching URLs and joining directly (without an invitation)
 o) By clicking the plus sign to the right of "Apps"
 o) By clicking on an existing channel